AddLevel/cMDT/README.md

 The DscResource will import Operating Systems according to the following principle:
 * Verify status present or absent
 * If present:
-    * Append version number to the SourcePath together with a .wim extension
+    * If version is defined, appends version number to the SourcePath together with a .wim extension
+    * If version is not defined, download checksum version information from the pull server.
+The checksum file needs to be named as image file name and ".version"; ex: REFW10X64.version.
     * Verify if the Operating System already exist in MDT, and if determine version
     * If the Operating System does not exist or version number do not matched the Operating System WIM file will be downloaded
     * If the Operating System does not exist the WIM file will be imported in to the MDT, if the Operating System do exist and upgrade mode is determined the WIM file will be copied in to the appropriate MDT directory path